MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 # Rotate secrets in Azure Stack Hub

 *These instructions apply only to Azure Stack Hub Integrated Systems version 1803 and Later.
-Don't attempt secret rotation on pre-1802 Azure Stack Hub Versions*
+Don't attempt secret rotation on pre-1803 Azure Stack Hub Versions*

-Secrets help you maintain secure communication between the Azure Stack Hub infrastructure resources and services.
+Secrets that are rotated regularly help you maintain secure communication between the Azure Stack Hub infrastructure resources and services.

 ## Overview